garrandall/popular-music-data/tracks/i-m-not-in-love-will-to-power.md

 I'm not in love, no, no, just because
 (There's something about the way she makes me feel)

-Ooh, you wait a long time for me
+Oh, you wait a long time for me
-Ooh, you wait a long time
+Oh, you wait a long time

 Just because
-Ooh, you wait a long time for me
+Oh, you wait a long time for me
-Ooh, you wait a long time
+Oh, you wait a long time

 I keep your picture upon the wall
 It hides a nasty stain that's lyin' there